You made it to Friday! Congratulations! You have done a lot this week!

-We are going to spend the rest of our class focusing on mobile websites and apps!
+We are going to spend the rest of our class focusing on apps!

 Before we create an actual app, we are going to use a fun prototyping tool to create a rough draft of an app:

 You can either re-create an app you really like or invent a totally new one!

 2. Creating apps for Android with MIT’s AppInventor